genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/02_front-end-reporting.md

 ```

 :::info
-You will see an error on the web page saying there are no reports to load if there are not already reports in the database - this is expected behaviour.
+If there are no reports in the database, you will see an error on the web page saying there are no reports to load  - this is expected behaviour.
 :::